Lake Constance Cycling Holiday

 Child bike (£39)

 50% for children 6-13 years sharing with 2 adults

 25% for children 14-17 years sharing with 2 adults

 The bikes provided on this tour are comfortable unisex bikes with deep step-through frames, 24 gears and rim brakes.
-They are also equipped with a waterproof pannier, a lock and a puncture repair kit.
+They are also equipped with a waterproof pannier, a handlebar bag, an odometer, a lock, a pump and a puncture repair kit.